RahulBhalley/recurrent-nets.pytorch/README.md

-# RNNs in PyTorch 🔥
+# Recurrent Nets in PyTorch 🔥
 This repository is concerned with implementing various kinds of RNNs nearly from scratch with `nn.Linear` module in PyTorch.

 ✔️